'Annual house price growth slowed in September against a backdrop of shrinking disposable incomes'

 Property types

-Owners of semi-detached houses saw the biggest rise in property prices in Ashfield in September – they increased 1.6 per cent, to £176,524 on average.
-Over the last year, prices rose by 11.9 per cent.
+Owners of semi-detached houses saw the biggest rise in property prices in Broxtowe in September – they increased 1.1 per cent, to £235,536 on average.
+Over the last year, prices rose by 17.2 per cent.

 Among other types of property:

-The most expensive properties in the East Midlands were in Rutland – £391,000 on average, and 2.1 times as much as more than in Ashfield.
-Rutland properties cost 2.2 times as much as homes in Bolsover (£175,000 average), at the other end of the scale.
+The most expensive properties in the East Midlands were in Rutland – £391,000 on average, and 1.6 times as much as more than in Ashfield.
+Rutland properties cost 2.2 times as much as homes in Bolsover, £175,000 average, at the other end of the scale.

 The highest property prices across the UK were in Kensington and Chelsea.